Cantelli Awards: History

 Historically, the purpose of the awards was recognizing the greatest talent in conducting, more specifically, the best young conductors less than 35 years of age.
-The prized once included 5,000,000 lire, a gold medal and a diploma, and a contract to conduct a concert at La Scala.
+The prize once included 5,000,000 lire, a gold medal, a diploma, and a contract to conduct a concert at La Scala.

-In November 1956, Guido Cantelli, at the time the leading Italian conductor, praised by Toscanini, and the new director of La Scala, died in an airplane crash in France.
+In November 1956, Guido Cantelli, at the time the leading Italian conductor, hailed by Toscanini as is heir, and the new director of La Scala, died in an airplane crash in France.
 Toscanini, who was in failing health and died less than two months later, was not informed of the death of his protégée.
 Cantelli was but 36 years old at the time of his death.
-He left his wife, and his 5 months old son.
+He left his wife, and their 5-month-old son.

-In 1961, five years after the tragedy, the Cantelli Award was established in Novara, to be hosted at the Teatro Coccia.
-The late Italian maestro was from Novara, and it was in this Piedmontese city that he had is last concert.
+In 1961, five years after the tragedy, the Cantelli Awards were established in Novara, to be hosted at the Teatro Coccia.
+The late Italian maestro was originally from Novara, and it was in this Piedmontese city that he conducted his last concert.

-The last edition of the awards, in which the Cantelli Prize was won by Donato Renzetti, was held in the 1980.
+The last edition of the awards, in which the Cantelli Prize was won by Donato Renzetti, was held in 1980.
 In the 2020s, in occasion of the anniversary of the maestro's 100th birthday, the Cantelli Awards were revived in Novara.

 2020 revival

-The 2020 Cantelli Prize was won by New Zealand's Tianyi Lu, who also won the Teatro Regio Torino Orchestra Award and the Youth Award.
-In the 2020 edition, the Critics Award was won by Dmitry Matvienko, who was also the winner of the Made in Italy Prize.
-The Town Award was won by Diego Ceretta.
+The 2020 Cantelli Prize was won by New Zealand's Tianyi Lu, who also won the Teatro Regio of Torino Orchestra Award and the Youth Award.
+In the 2020 edition, the Critics Award was won by Dmitry Matvienko, who was also the winner of the Made in Italy Award.
+The Town's Award was won by Diego Ceretta.